RetroDECK/ES-DE/THEMES-DEV.md

 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. any `imageType`, `gameselector` and `default` properties will be ignored.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
+Takes precedence over `defaultImage`.
 * `defaultImage` - type: PATH
     - Path to a default image file.
-The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a `imageType` property has been set).
-It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
+If the `imageType` property has a value set, then the default image will be displayed if the selected game does not have an image for any of the defined types.
+If `imageType` is not defined, then the default image will be shown if there is no video file found and if `default` has not been set.
+This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `imageType` - type: STRING
-    - This displays a game image of a certain media type.
+    - This displays a game image of a certain media type, either before the video starts to play if `delay` is set to a non-zero value, or if there is no video file found and `default` has not been defined.
 Multiple types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
 The media will be searched for in the order that the entries have been defined.
-If no image is found, then the space will be left blank unless the `default` property has been set.
+If no image is found, then the space will be left blank unless either the `default` or `defaultImage` properties have been set.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
-If `delay` is set to zero, then this property is ignored.
-Defining duplicate values is considered an error and will also result in the property getting ignored.
+If `delay` is set to zero, then this property has no effect.
+Defining duplicate values is considered an error and will result in the property getting ignored.
     - Valid values:
     - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`.
 This is just a convenient shortcut and it's equivalent to explicitly defining `miximage, screenshot, titlescreen, cover`
     - `miximage` - This will look for a miximage.